 **Please note these are just estimates.
 You can vary your budget based on what you value for your day.
 The biggest piece of advice is to invest in good photography or videography.
 That way you can look back and relive your day for years to come!

-Elopements vary because there is no “one size fits all” on what is right or what you’re supposed to do, therfore you can do whatever you want!
+There is no “one size fits all” on what is right or what you’re supposed to do for an elopement.
+That means they will vary in cost and be customized to you!
 You can do something that costs more money like an adventure tour, or you can do something simple!

 |The venue or Permit|